IgnatPolezhaev/Optical-Character-Recognition-CCPD2019/README.md

 model.py - the file in which the model is implemented.

 utils.py - the file that implements the functions of calculating quality metrics, encoding and decoding..

+main_notebook.ipynb - the file in which the model was launched.